Self-assessment

 How to start

-Find colleagues in your organisation, freelancers in your professional network, journalists at other outlets doing similar work.
+Find your people: Colleagues in your organisation, freelancers in your professional network, journalists at other outlets doing similar work.
 A mix of roles, experience and backgrounds is helpful.
-Meet regularly, create a space for honest reflection without judgement, and maintain confidentiality about what is shared.
+Meet regularly, create a space for honest reflection without judgement.
+Maintain confidentiality about what is shared.

 -